 During times like these, we can start to feel very lonely.
 We know in order to protect both ourselves and our loved ones, self isolation and social distancing has to happen.
-For us introverts it is heaven, (it’s only been a few days for me) but for the extroverts out there it is not so easy.
+For us introverts it is heaven, but for the extroverts out there it is not so easy.

 Introverts get their energy from themselves whereas extroverts get their energy from others.
 Saying that, even us introverts love being with people from time to time so this article applies to all of us to some degree.

 So, for me right now, I have my energy back and I am enjoying the quiet time but I know many of you are not feeling the same.
 Many are feeling lonely and depressed during self isolation.

 Social isolation and depression go hand in hand for many.
 This is why prison is a good deterrent as it is a punishment!

 Now I know we don’t see it that way when we are helping others to stay safe and we are helping to protect the vulnerable, but it will still feel this way for many people.

 Each country right now is in different stages of isolation.
 Some are social distancing and some are in self isolation.
 So, let’s talk about each of these and find out the differences.